atakanaltok/awesome-useful-websites/README.md

 * https://www.eggradients.com/ - Gradient Background Colors
 * https://frontendchecklist.io/ - Exhaustive list of all elements you need to have / to test before launching your website / HTML page to production
 * https://css-tricks.com/ - Web design community powered by Digital Ocean
+* https://www.frontendmentor.io/ - Solve real-world HTML, CSS and JavaScript challenges whilst working to professional designs
+* https://codepen.io/ - Build, test, and discover front-end code (explore [topics](https://codepen.io/topics/))
+* https://www.electronjs.org/ - Build cross-platform desktop apps with JavaScript, HTML, and CSS
+* https://developer.mozilla.org/en-US/ - Documenting web technologies, including CSS, HTML, and JavaScript

 #### HTML
 * https://htmlreference.io/ - Free guide to HTML.
 It features all elements and attributes
 * https://htmlmail.pro/ - Create and send beautiful HTML emails, or save in Gmail drafts (Email services like Gmail and Outlook support rich HTML emails but they do not offer an option to compose email messages directly using HTML and CSS markup)

+#### CSS
+* https://cssbattle.dev/ - Test your CSS skills by replicating targets with smallest possible code
+* https://www.csssolid.com/ - CSS references, tutorials, and articles

 #### JavaScript
 * https://thecodingcards.com/ ($) - JavaScript & Data Structures Flashcards.
 Essential Coding Concepts with Syntax and Examples
 * https://standardjs.com/ - JavaScript style guide, linter, and formatter

+### Back-End

+#### SQL
+* https://sqlzoo.net/wiki/SQL_Tutorial - Learn SQL in stages

+### RubyGems
+* https://guides.rubygems.org/ - Learn how RubyGems works, and how to make your own

+### Web Analytics
+* https://pirsch.io/ - Open-source, cookie-free web analytics
+* http://websites.milonic.com/ - Find all important website data neatly reported in one place
+* https://www.woorank.com/ (~$) - Free Website Review Tool & SEO Checker
+* https://semji.com/ - Improve the ROI of your content.
+Create high-performing SEO content in no time
+* https://web.dev/ - Measure the performance of your website and get actionable insights
+* https://www.webpagetest.org/ - Test a website's performance
+* https://fast.com/ - Measure your internet speed, latency, and upload
+* https://tools.pingdom.com/ ($) - Enter a URL to test the page load time, analyze it, and find bottlenecks
+* https://downloadtimecalculator.com/ - Estimate the time required to download any file based on your transfer speed without actually downloading any file
+* https://validator.w3.org/checklink - Check links and anchors in Web pages or full Web sites
+* https://www.urlvoid.com/ - Website Reputation/Safety Checker.
+This service helps you detect potentially malicious websites
+* https://www.similarsites.com/ - Find similar websites and learn about its statistics
+* https://www.locabrowser.com/ - How is your website looks like from a different country?
+Test geo-targeted website from different locations in real time
+* https://statusvista.com/ - An all-in-one status page of the systems your product depends on
+* https://builtwith.com/ - Find out what websites are Built With.
+Database of 59,905+ web technologies and over 673 million websites.
+See which sites use shopping carts, analytics, hosting and many more.
+Filter by location, traffic, vertical and more
+* https://camelcamelcamel.com/ - Free Amazon price tracker monitors millions of products and alerts you when prices drop, helping you decide when to buy
+* http://cloudping.bastionhost.org/en/ - Perform an HTTP ping to measure the network latency from your browser to the various cloud data centers around the world
+* https://downforeveryoneorjustme.com/ - Check if a website is down
+* https://downdetector.in/ - Real-time problem & outage monitoring
+* https://gtmetrix.com/ - See how your site performs, reveal why it's slow and discover optimization opportunities
+* https://webhookwizard.com/ - Unlock data with webhooks
+* [chrome.google.com/webstore/lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) - Open-source, automated tool for improving the performance, quality, and correctness of your web apps